FNNDSC/pl-mgz2imageslices/README.rst

     [-t] [--outputFileType] <outputFileType>
     The output file type.
 If different to <outputFileStem> extension, will override extension in favour of <outputFileType>.
 Should be a 'png' or 'jpg'

+    [--label] <prefixForLabelDirectories>
+    Adds a prefix to each Label directory name

     [-n] [--normalize]
     If specified, will normalize the output image pixels to 0 and 1 values.